 Not all oils are created equal.

 Of course, there's a lot of emphasis on consuming a lot of fat on the keto diet.
 There's less emphasis, however, on what kinds of fat to consume, although this is just as important.
 You want to aim for healthier fats such as avocado oil, olive oil, coconut oil, and grass-fed butter or ghee.
 That being said, it's best to avoid highly processed oils like canola, soybean, and corn oil, so asking what your food is actually cooked in can help demystify your meal.

 Beware of hidden sugars.

 Sugar will kick you out of ketosis ASAP, so watch out for additions like salad dressing, sauces, high-sugar vinegars, and certain seasonings.
 Asking for sauces or dressings on the side is always a safe bet.
-Checking to see if your meal preparation contains sugar may feel a bit awkward at first, but it could save you from going through another bout of keto flu in the future.
+Checking to see if your meal preparation contains sugar may feel a bit awkward, but it could save you from going through another bout of keto flu in the future.

 In some cases, restaurants may not have all the accommodations necessary for keto's strict guidelines.
-If you've vetted the menu beforehand and are still a bit worried, it never hurts to bring a travel-size bottle of olive oil with you.
-Even a quick homemade salad dressing of oil, apple cider vinegar, salt, and black pepper can mean the difference between dry lettuce leaves and an actually fulfilling meal.
+If you've vetted the menu beforehand and are still a bit worried, it never hurts to bring your own dressing.
+A quick homemade salad dressing of oil, apple cider vinegar, salt, and black pepper can mean the difference between dry lettuce leaves and an actually fulfilling meal.
 Just remember to secure the lid tightly; olive oil isn't the most forgiving in terms of purse or pocket cleanup.
 If coming prepared isn’t your style or feels too regimented, just ask for a side of olive oil to use as a substitute.